 Later that day, Lianna rigorously continued with rewrites as Patrick worked with the actors finding nuances in their characters, and offering direction as we prepared for the public staged reading the following day.

 Wednesday Oct 17th, was the presentation day at the Les Kurbas Centre in downtown Kyiv.
-After a quick battle breakfast the team separated.
-Matt and Lianna made some last final cuts and rewrites and headed to the printers, while Patrick moved to the theatre to set the various lighting looks for the presentation.
-The technician at the theatre aptly named Dima (we have met countless Dima’s throughout our time in Ukraine).
+After a quick battle breakfast Matthew and Lianna made some last final cuts and rewrites and then headed to the printers, while Patrick moved to the theatre to set the various lighting looks for the presentation.
+The technician at the theatre aptly named Dima (we met countless Dima’s throughout our time in Ukraine).
 Dima didn’t speak a word of English – so Patrick would have been completely useless had it not been for the incredible Lera, a young director’s assistant at Wild Theatre, who acted as a translator and assistant to Patrick throughout the entire day in the theatre.
 Together the three of them managed to set the stage for the performance that evening.
 Shortly after the lights were set, Matthew and Lianna arrived with the fresh scripts.
 After a quick dress-rehearsal the team took a meal break and returned for the evening’s performance.

 We were amazed with the response to the staged reading.
 The theatre was full.
 Our audience included several members of the Canadian Ukrainian embassy, veterans, social activists, Ukrainian theatre artists, and members of the general public.
 People intently listened throughout the reading, which was followed by a standing ovation.
 Pyretic Productions invited the audience to stay for a discussion and an opportunity for constructive feedback.
 Around 25 people stayed and engaged with our group.
 We discussed the impact of the story and its history.
 Many valid points were made, and questions were raised.
-And while we have had many similar discussions in Canada, it was enlightening to receive a “non-Western,” Ukrainian perspective on the subject.
+And while we have had many similar discussions in Canada, it was enlightening to receive a “non-Western,” Ukrainian perspective on the subjects.
 We discussed ways in which the script was impactful to a Ukrainian audience, and ways in which it could use more refining.
 We discussed what it means to live day-to-day with an ongoing war in your country.
 Whether that means you have experienced it first-hand, or if it means you are living in peaceful parts of the country – which is the majority.